kaanaldemir/DLSS-Override-For-All-Games/README.md

 # DLSS Override For All Games

 This is a simple, open-source tool for the community.
-It provides a graphical interface for modifying NVIDIA's `ApplicationStorage.json` file so that DLSS can be enabled for games that are not officially supported.
+It provides a graphical interface for modifying NVIDIA's `ApplicationStorage.json` file so that DLSS can be overriden for games that are not officially whitelisted.

 The tool works by searching through the JSON file for specific DLSS override keys and flipping their values from `true` to `false`.
 It also creates a backup of the file (with metadata) so that you can revert the changes if needed.
-Note that if the file is updated externally (for example, by NVIDIA), the backup will be refreshed to prevent reverting to an obsolete version.
+Note that if the file is updated externally (for example, by driver update), the backup will be refreshed to prevent reverting to an obsolete version.

 ## Features